enricopal/STEM/README.md

 ### STEM: Stacked Threshold-based Entity Matching ###
 #####################################################

-STEM performs stacking on top of a number N of instances of classifiers.
+STEM is a software for entity matching (deduplication, record linkage, link discovery...).
+It runs several instances of threshold-based classifiers with different threshold values and use their predictions as a feature vector for an SVM classifier.

-Two popular entity matching systems are supported:
+Two popular threshold-based entity matching systems are supported:

 - Duke: https://github.com/larsga/Duke